Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 \paragraph{Massless emission} For both types of mediation, the energy loss rate for massless $V$-emission is enhanced by a factor of~2 compared to massless $\phi$-emission.
 This enhancement follows directly from the squared dipole emission amplitudes~\eqref{generaldipole} and~\eqref{dipoleshortrangeamplitude}.
 In the case of long-range mediation, for massless vector emission, in the limit $m_{1} \ll m_{2}$, our result aligns with the standard textbook treatments \cite{Rybicki:2004hfl,2011piim.book.....D}, assuming a free–free Gaunt factor $g_{\text{ff}}\!\approx\!1$, as was also adopted in related dark-sector applications \cite{Foot:2014uba,1705.10341}.
 For scalar---both massive and massless---emission, from fermionic DM candidates, our dipole energy loss rate agrees with the results of~\cite{2303.00778,2303.03123}.

-\paragraph{Massive emission} If the emitted particle is massive, the energy loss rate~\eqref{ELR} must be evaluated numerically using the dipole energy differential cross-sections~\eqref{dipolelongrange} (long-range mediation) and~\eqref{dipoleshortrange} (short-range mediation).
+\paragraph{Massive emission} If the emitted particle is massive, the energy loss rate~\eqref{Dot(e)} must be evaluated numerically using the dipole energy-differential cross sections~\eqref{dipolelongrange} (long-range mediation) and~\eqref{dipoleshortrange} (short-range mediation).
 As discussed in Sec.~\ref{Leading order}, we emphasize that in the case of dipole emission, the form of the $m_{\phi,V}$-dependence appearing in the unpolarized emission amplitudes is the same for both types of mediation and depends only on the nature of the emitted particle, not on the spin of the DM candidates.

-In the upper panels of Fig.~\ref{energylossratequadanddipolesl}, we plot the ratio $R$ defined in~\eqref{R} which compares the energy-loss rates between massless and massive emissions.
+In the upper panels of Fig.~\ref{energylossratequadanddipolesl}, we plot the ratio $R$ defined in~\eqref{R} which compares the energy loss rates between massless and massive emissions.
 For both types of mediation, the difference in the effects of the emitted particle mass between $\phi$- and $V$-emission is mild up to $m_{\phi,V}\sim T$.
-When $m_{\phi,V}=3T$, the mass of the emitted particle already exceeds the typical kinetic energy of the plasma, and the energy-loss rate is exponentially suppressed.
+When $m_{\phi,V}=3T$, the mass of the emitted particle already exceeds the typical kinetic energy of the plasma, and the energy loss rate is exponentially suppressed.
 In this regime, the energy loss rate from massive $\phi$-emission is more suppressed than in the case of massive $V$-emission.
 Additionally, we note that the impact of $m_{\phi,V}$ on the energy loss rate of short-range mediation is weaker by an order of magnitude compared to the long-range mediation scenario.